elixir-lang/elixir-lang.github.com/learning.markdown

 <a class="cover" href="https://www.syncfusion.com/ebooks/elixir-succinctly" title="Elixir Succinctly"><img src="https://cdn.syncfusion.com/content/images/downloads/ebook/ebook-cover/elixir-succinctly.png" alt="Elixir Succinctly" width="190" /></a>

 <a href="https://www.syncfusion.com/ebooks/elixir-succinctly">Elixir Succinctly</a> is a free ebook to start learning Elixir.
-It cover the installation and the firsts step with the language and it goes on with the syntax.
-It then describe the OTP platform talking about messages, processes and gen server.
-The final part cover the building of a sample Elixir application.
+It covers the installation and the first steps with the language and the syntax.
+It then describes the Erlang/OTP platform, describing messages, processes, and GenServer.
+The final part covers the building of a sample Elixir application.

 <div class="clear"></div>